debackerl/vaha-m5-hack/README.md

 # vaha-m5-hack

 Welcome to my repository where I document the reverse-engineering that I have done of the VAHA M5 mirror.
-Throught this page, you will find my teardown of the device, and the guide to transform it into a giant Android tablet.
+Through this page, you will find my teardown of the device, and the guide to transform it into a giant Android tablet.

+No copyright is infringed since we do not even try to reverse-engineer any of the software found in the device.
+Actually, the Single Board Computer from the device is fully discarded.
+This is also in line with the proposals from the European Commission on "Right to Repair".
+The goal of the project is to extend the lifetime of those devices by opening them up.

+**Disclaimer**: By opening a VAHA mirror, you will void its warranty.
+Also, this experiment has been accomplished without VAHA's support.
+I own a VAHA mirror.
+Since it only allows me to run their app in addition to Firefox, Spotify, and Zoom, and I see much more potential as a general Android tablet, I decided to convert it.

 ## Internals

+Accessing the internals is easy.
+The backplate of the M5 is only held by screws, no glue.
+Once open, everything is easily serviceable.
+You can tell that this is a low-volume device.
+They mostly combined generic off-the-shelves parts, instead of creating an integrated custom-made electronic board.
+This will make our job much easier, because we can just swap the pieces that we need.

-Here is a split up of the internals of the mirror:
+Here is a description of the internals of the mirror:

 ### Camera